sohmxdd/deep-learning-foundations/README.md

 ## 🚀 Status

 In Progress:
-Will add CNNS and RNNS along with techniques to enhance neural network training this week.
+ANNS and CNNS have been added, RNNS coming over the weekend with a new experiment/miniproject!

 ## Author